 For several years, lawmakers and public health organizations have lobbied to limit this market, arguing that the health risks of vaping outweigh the benefits.
 Much of health advocates’ concerns have centered on vaping products’ appeal to youth.
 A 2020 study from the FDA and the Centers for Disease Control and Prevention (CDC) found that among adolescent smokers, more than 80% of high school students and 70% of middle school students used flavored vape products.

 In its announcement, the FDA said the manufactures of these banned products failed to provide enough evidence that the benefits for adult smokers outweigh the documented risks to youth.

 Safety advocates have fought for decades to reduce smoking in the U.S. E-cigarette companies have resurrected a monster that public health advocates have worked for many years to slay.
-Young people are taking up smoking again with e-cig companies luring them with flavors like cotton candy, cherry, and bubblegum and promoting these products aggressively on social media.
+Young people are smoking again, with e-cig companies luring them with flavors like cotton candy, cherry, and bubblegum and promoting these products aggressively on social media.

-If you have suffered adverse health effects as a result of these products, you may be able to seek compensation for your injuries, damages, and losses.
+If you have suffered adverse health effects from e-cigarettes, you may be able to seek compensation for your injuries, damages, and losses.
 An experienced product defect lawyer will be able to help you better understand your legal rights and options.